Last Updated on

 We cannot get to the good feelings of your wife, husband or lover.
 We cannot get to those good feelings as long as this war is going on, as long as you communicate to them that you want something different from what they want.

-When the other person is pulling away from you or wanting a divorce or wanting separation, they are almost automatically on the opposite side of any fence that they perceive you as being on.
+When the other person is pulling away from you or wanting a divorce or separation, they are almost automatically on the opposite side of any fence that they perceive you as being on.

 1. Stop pressuring, stop criticizing, stop complaining, stop whining.